toji/webgpu-gltf-case-study/index.md

 ### Render loop

-Once you've created all the necessary pipelines and bind groups, you can then begin drawing the glTF model in your render loop, which is probably going to look something like this:
+Once you've created all the necessary pipelines and bind groups, you can then begin drawing the glTF model in a render loop].
+Ours will look something like this:

 ```js
 function renderGltf(gltf, renderPass) {